dariemcarlosdev/VPKFILEPROCESSORAPP/README.md

 ## The main architecture of the project consists of the following components.
 Some of the components are optional and can be added based on the requirements of the project:

+### For Development and Testing:

 1. Blazor UI: A Blazor WebAssembly application that allows users to upload files and download the processed files.
 1. File Management Microservice: A microservice that handles file upload and stores the files in Azure Blob Storage.
 1. Processing Microservice: A microservice that processes the uploaded files using Azure Data Factory.
+This microservice could be an Azure Function that triggers the SSIS package execution using ADK with Data Flow Pipeline or SSIS Integration Runtime.
 1. Notification Microservice: A microservice that sends notifications to the Blazor UI when the file processing is complete.
 1. Azure Event Grid: Used for event-driven communication between the microservices.
 1. Azure Blob Storage: Used to store the uploaded files.
 1. Azure Data Factory: Used to process the uploaded files.
 It will be triggered by the Processing Microservice by the mean of Azure Functions.
 1. Azure SignalR Service: Used to send real-time notifications to the Blazor UI.
-1. Azure Key Vault: Used to store connection strings and secrets securely.
 1. Azure Functions: Used to trigger the processing of files and send notifications.
 The azure functions are triggered by events from the Event Grid and Blob Storage.
 It will also execute the SSIS package using Azure Data Factory.
 1. Docker: Used for containerization of the microservices.

+### For Deployment, Security and Monitoring:

 1. GitHub Actions: Used for CI/CD pipeline.
 1. Azure DevOps: Used for CI/CD pipeline.
 1. Azure Monitor: Used for monitoring the application.